docker/docs/swarm/swarm_at_scale/deploy-app.md

 ## Task 3.
 Check your work and update /etc/hosts

 In this step, you check your work to make sure the Nginx configuration recorded the containers correctly.
-Update your local systems `/etc/hosts` file to allow you to take advantage of the loadbalancer.
+Update your local system's `/etc/hosts` file to allow you to take advantage of the loadbalancer.

 1. Change to the `loadbalancer` node.